g0ofycat/okin/README.md

 ```

 ### How it works
 Before parsing, the source code is scanned and all matching identifiers are replaced with their configured values.
-Previously, aliasing required the alias to already be wrapped in the target opcode's full syntax, including `<>`, `|`, and `;` where applicable.
-The preprocessor now expands aliases structurally: it looks up each opcode's arity and whether it takes a body, then generates the correct `<...>`, `|`, and `;` delimiters automatically based on the surrounding arguments and block.
+The preprocessor expands aliases structurally: it looks up each opcode's arity and whether it takes a body, then generates the correct `<...>`, `|`, and `;` delimiters automatically based on the surrounding arguments and block.

 This means aliases can be written as plain, delimiter-free statements, and the preprocessor fills in the rest.
 For example: